sorentwo/readthis/README.md

 ## Fault Tolerance

 In some situations it is desirable to keep serving requests from disk or the database if Redis crashes.
-This can be achieved wiht connection fault tolerance by enabling it at the top level:
+This can be achieved with connection fault tolerance by enabling it at the top level:

 ```ruby